celsiusnarhwal/3515.games/docs/hosting/docker.md

-# Part IV: Contain Your Enthusiasm
+# Chapter IV: Contain Your Enthusiasm

 To self-host 3515.games in a way that *doesn't* make you want to tear your hair out, you'll need to stuff it and all its dependencies into a nice little package that you can run on any operating system with next-to-zero effort.